-YPS jumpers are the expected warm outer wear for students.
-Hoodies or jumpers in other colours or with other logos are not permitted inside.
-Students can wear an additional layer outside (rain coat or extra jacket) on cold or wet days in plain black or red.
+YPS school jumpers or YPS soft shell jackets are the expected warm outer wear for students.
+Jumpers in other colours or with other logos are not permitted inside.
+Students can wear an additional plain black or red layer outside, such as a rain coat or an extra jacket on cold or wet days.
+Hoodies are not permitted at YPS.
+Plain black or YPS fleece vests can be worn inside or outside.